 - The log-in process: Ever had to dial in multiple times, or get dropped from the call and have to dial in again? #SerenityNow

 - Too many apps: You already have 10 different UC apps on your computer but you have to download yet another one for your call?
 And having to wait for participants to install browser plug-ins? #WebRTC

-- Sound quality: Echoes, pops and hisses are never fun.
+- Sound quality: Having echoes, pops and hisses is never fun.
 And those people who hold side conversations without muting? #MicCheck

 - Delays: How about those awkward delays that make people talk over the top of one another?
 Or when the voice and video don’t match up? #Latency